bsdfbenchmark/bbm/README.md

 ## Documentation

-BBM relies on sphinx+breathe+doxygen to generate documentation.
+BBM relies on sphinx (>= 6.2) + breathe + doxygen (>= 1.9.4) to generate documentation.
 If all three are installed, and the above cmake makefile generation was succesful, then running the following in the "build" directory:

 ```
 make docs